 - Open Musio Connect.

-- Look in the bottom left corner—do you see a red update link?
+- Look in the bottom left corner.
+Do you see a red update link?

 - If yes, click it to install the latest version.